Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Absolute non-resourceful ball

 \section{Absolute non-resourceful ball}

 It is known that the purity of a given state does not change under unitary evolution.
-In this section, we will prove that the purity function also has certain stability even under measurement and post-selection. \begin{theorem} For any $d=d_A\times d_B$-dimensional bipartite state $\rho_{AB}$ with purity $\frac{1}{d-c}$ with $0\le c\le d_A-1$, after an arbitrary unitary applied on $AB$ and arbitrary measurement and post-selection performed on $B$, the maximal purity of the reduced density matrix on subsystem $A$ is $\frac{1}{d_A-c}$. \end{theorem} \begin{proof} First, to calculate the maximal purity, it is sufficient to only consider rank-1 projective measurement in system $B$, as other measurements result in a mixture of rank-1 measurement state in system $A$.
+In this section, we will prove that the purity function also has certain stability even under measurement and post-selection, i.e., Theorem~\ref{thm:purity_reduction}. \begin{proof} First, to calculate the maximal purity, it is sufficient to only consider rank-1 projective measurement in system $B$, as other measurements result in a mixture of rank-1 measurement state in system $A$.
 Therefore, we can write the measurement operator as

 which is acted on the rotated state written in the same basis

 where $I_S, \rho_S$ are $d_A\times d_A$, $\rho_R$ is $(d-d_A)\times (d-d_A)$.
 Our target is to upper bound $\Tr(\rho_S^2)/\Tr(\rho_S)^2$.
 Define